SahilSagarGupta/Student-Information-System-using-java/README.md

 └── Grade.java

-**🖥️ Step-by-Step to Compile and Run**
+## ⚙️ How to Run the Project (Terminal/Command Prompt)
 ✅ Step 1: Place all files in the same folder
-For example, create a folder called StudentInfoSystem and move all .java files into it.
+Example folder name: StudentInfoSystem

 ✅ Step 2: Open terminal or command prompt in that folder
 Windows: Shift + Right Click → “Open PowerShell window here” Mac/Linux: Right click → “Open in Terminal”

-✅ Step 3: Compile all Java files
+✅ Step 3: Compile all Java files javac *.java
-In terminal, run:  javac *.java
-This command compiles all .java files in the folder.

 ✅ Step 4: Run the program
-After successful compilation, run the main class: java Main
+java Main

-✅ Optional: Use IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code) Create a new Java Project
-Add all .java files under the src directory Right-click Main.java → Run